on all US orders over $99

 Despite the campaigns designed to get people to test their cholesterol and “know your numbers” and the subsequent push for cholesterol lowering statin drugs, people are still dying from heart disease in numbers higher than any other cause of death.
 Why?
 According to revolutionary cardiologists like Dr. Stephen Sinatra, it’s because cholesterol isn’t the problem, inflammation is.

 Did you know half of all people who die from heart attacks have normal cholesterol levels?
 Did you know half of all people with high cholesterol don’t have heart disease?
 Does this mean we should ignore cholesterol?
 No, but it does mean we need a better understanding of what it really does in the body and how to identify risk factors before they become a full-blown problem.
 And your typical blood lipid panel with just total cholesterol, HDL, and LDL levels isn’t going to give you those answers.
+Find out the truth about cholesterol and heart health below.

 Cholesterol is a necessary building block for every cell in your body.
 It’s not only a component of every cell’s protective membrane, but also serves other important functions in the body.
 It helps you make Vitamin D, stress hormones, and sex hormones, and supports the health of your immune system and your brain.
 Breast milk is rich in cholesterol because it’s important for developing the myelin sheath around the nerves; cholesterol nurtures a baby’s growing brain.